 Life is stressful.
 So many pressures on you.
 From work.
 Family.
 Friends.
 Perhaps you’re worried about things beyond your control.
 No matter what life serves you, it’s how you react that creates the rhythm of your existence.

-After I returned from a business trip in Canada, my husband and I decided to celebrate with the ice wine I brought home and local fresh oysters.
+After I returned from a business trip to Canada, my husband and I decided to celebrate with the ice wine I brought home and local fresh oysters.
 I was preparing the salad while he shucked the oysters out by the barbecue.

 “Uh, oh.
 This isn’t good.”
 And next thing I know he’s standing at the kitchen door bleeding profusely.

-I quickly assessed his injury, determined he’s severed an artery, and applied pressure.
+I quickly assessed his injury, determined he’s severed an artery and applied pressure.
 Drove him to the emergency room and set up an appointment with a hand surgeon to repair his tendon.

 When we returned home, my husband says, “I really appreciate how calm you always are during an emergency.”

 I shrugged it off.
 As a health care provider, I’m well trained.
 He shook his head, “I was a cop for thirty years and I was trained to be calm while at work, but at home, watching your loved ones in pain, in danger, well, it’s hard to be calm.”